shway0/Gpt/drafts/act_I/chapter_08.md

 "Fourth level of Foundation Establishment," she answered truthfully.
 Her actual capabilities exceeded this significantly, but she had carefully concealed her true progression to avoid attention.

+Elder Feng circled her slowly, his eyes narrowed.
+"Interesting.
+Your spiritual presence feels... different today.
+Have you been experimenting with new cultivation techniques, Junior Archivist?"

+Her pulse quickened.
+"No, Elder.
+I follow only the approved methods as instructed."

+He stopped directly before her, close enough that she could smell the sandalwood incense that clung to his robes.
+"Then perhaps you can explain why you were seen entering the communication center after hours three nights ago?"

+The accusation hung in the air between them.
+Ru Yun's mind raced through possible responses, calculating risks and opportunities in an instant.

+"I was delivering updated roster information for the upcoming expedition," she replied, meeting his gaze with practiced innocence.
+"Senior Archivist Lin requested it be delivered before morning briefing.
+I have his authorization scroll if you wish to verify."

+She reached into her robe, producing a small scroll bearing the senior archivist's seal—a legitimate document she had obtained for entirely different purposes but which now served as perfect cover.

+Elder Feng examined it briefly, his expression unreadable.
+"Very well.
+Though in the future, such deliveries should be made during standard hours regardless of urgency."

+"I understand, Elder.
+It won't happen again."

-The elder made noncommittal sound.
+He made noncommittal sound.
 "Adequate for your current responsibilities, I suppose.
 Though perhaps it's time for you to gain broader experience.
 The next expedition into the Wastes requires administrative support.
 Your organizational skills might prove useful."

 Ru Yun maintained neutral expression despite the surge of both anticipation and caution this suggestion triggered.
 An expedition assignment represented both opportunity and danger—access to information she couldn't obtain within the compound but also increased scrutiny from those she was investigating.

 "I would be honored to serve however the sect requires," she responded with appropriate humility.

-Elder Feng nodded absently, his attention already shifting to the scrolls she had provided.
+Elder Feng nodded absently, his attention already shifting.
 "Report to Expedition Commander Liu tomorrow morning for briefing.
 The team departs in three days."

 "Yes, Elder.
 Thank you for this opportunity."

-After the elder departed with his materials, Ru Yun remained motionless for several moments, processing the implications of this development.
+After the elder dismissed her, Ru Yun hurried to retrieve the requested protocols, her mind analyzing this new development.
 The timing seemed unlikely to be coincidence—her assignment to an expedition coming precisely as her investigations approached critical connections.
 Either her activities had drawn attention despite her precautions, or some other factor had influenced the decision.

-She returned to the personnel records, completing her official task with meticulous attention while her mind analyzed this new situation.
-The expedition assignment created urgency—whatever evidence she hoped to gather needed to be obtained before departure, as she couldn't predict what might occur once she left the compound's relative safety.
+---

 When her shift in the Memory Hall concluded, Ru Yun followed her usual routine—evening meal in the communal dining hall, brief social interaction with fellow junior disciples, then return to her quarters for evening meditation.
 This established pattern provided cover for her actual activities once darkness fell across the compound.